balloonjazz/Pipe-Rewind/README.md

 Binary format with a fixed header, per-stage metadata, a stream of variable-length events, and an index table at the end for random access.
 See `include/trace.h` for the full specification.

+In the live demo you will see the back and forth scrubbing of the timeline.

 ## Course Themes

 | Theme | How it's used |